dotnet/vblang/spec/conversions.md

-# Conversions - Visual Basic specifications
+# Conversions - Visual Basic specification

 Conversion is the process of changing a value from one type to another.
 For example, a value of type `Integer` can be converted to a value of type `Double`, or a value of type `Derived` can be converted to a value of type `Base`, assuming that `Base` and `Derived` are both classes and `Derived` inherits from `Base`.
 Conversions may not require the value itself to change (as in the latter example), or they may require significant changes in the value representation (as in the former example).